 A clear example of how the bass emphasis impacts the midrange frequencies is anytime that Monae sings the word “pink.”
 If you want to hear this in succession, skip ahead to 0:21.
 Each time Monae sings “pink” her the “-nk” consonant sounds (/ŋk/) are masked by the bass.

 Although this is something that self-professed audiophiles actively avoid, those of us who want to use these for exercise will thoroughly enjoy the bass boost in balanced mode.
 It’s not overwhelming, but it asserts a noticeable presence.
 If you want something with even more oomph, feel free to opt for the bass boost mode.
 For me, however, it was too emphasized and severely undercut clarity.

 Youth performed by Daughter is recognized for its ability to elicit disparate, solemn feelings from listeners.
 The minor notes plucked from the guitar difficult to hear above the drum hits during the chorus.
-The fundamental frequencies are audible, but the delicate harmonic resonance that we Daughter fans have familiarized ourselves with are lost to the kick drum.
+The fundamental frequencies are audible, but the delicate harmonics that we Daughter fans have familiarized ourselves are lost to the kick drum.

 What’s the difference between the JLab JBuds Air and the JLab JBuds Air Icon?

 We’re already familiarized with the JLab JBuds Air, and if you’re happy with what you’ve read, you may be even happier to know that the JBuds Air Icon feature a much longer battery life and smaller housing design.
 The touch-capacitive controls may or may not be an upgrade depending on what you prefer; I found the touch controls to be less reliable than physical buttons.
 Both headsets are IP55-rated, but the JBuds Air Icon make a huge improvement over the first-generation model with its new dual connection system which improves stability.